Academic Year 2015–2016

 A non-refundable new student orientation fee of $100 is charged to all students who attend a new student conference.

 A non-refundable new graduate student fee of $50.00 is charged to all new graduate students.
 The fee is used to support the Graduate Studies office related to recruitment and new graduate student activities.

 A non-refundable new international student orientation fee of $35 is charged to all new international students.

-The fee structure is $1413 for each fall and spring to those entering into the program Fall 2013 and then to all in the program Fall 2014 forward.
+The fee structure is $1440.27 for each fall and spring semester.
 The program fee will be applied to full-time College of Architecture graduate students enrolled for nine credit hours or more at Texas A&M University.
 The program will be pro-rated for part-time students.
 The fee will be charged for each of the colleges graduate degree programs.

 The fee structure is $800 per semester credit hour and is used to support all program materials and supplies, student orientations, staff support, travel, and related operational expenses.

 The fee structure for Full-time students taking 13-16 hours is $33,092.00 and for those Part-time students taking 9-12 hours is $24,069.00.